 Types of bile duct cancer

 This section is about primary bile duct cancer, which is cancer that starts in the bile duct.
-For information about cancer that began in another part of the body and then spread to the bile duct, please see Cancer.Net's guide for that type of cancer .
+For information about cancer that began in another part of the body and has spread to the bile duct, please see Cancer.Net’s guide for that type of cancer .